-This field of the Calculator collects information about health insurance premiums a parent pays for himself or herself and for any children the parent is obligated to support.
+This field of the Calculator collects information about health insurance premiums a parent pays for themselves and for any children the parent is obligated to support.
 The premiums are either paid directly to the health insurer or are deducted from the parent's paycheck.